filecoin-project/FIPs/FIP Editor Handbook/FIPEditorHandBook.md

 - Be interested in participating in governance.
 - Be skilled in using GitHub.

 Continued inability to meet these requirements may lead to removal from the position.
-Interested candidates can apply by completing [this form].
+Interested candidates can apply by reaching out on Filecoin Slack.
 Current FIP Editors will review membership requests.

 ---